Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 Glencoe Stag, Original Oil Painting

-I finished this painting in time for my Christmas exhibition this year.
-It is the second picture inspired by an incredible experience I had of following a red stag through the stunning Scottish mountain range of Glencoe.
+This was inspired by an incredible experience I had of following a red stag through the stunning Scottish mountain range of Glencoe.
 I shadowed the stag for four days, trailing it on foot from dusk to dawn.
 I crawled through rough bracken and stumbled down steep rocky slopes to keep up with it until it eventually accepted my presence.
-By the end it let me come withing 30 yards.
+By the end it let me come within 30 yards.
 This gave me a fascinating insight into the red stag rut.
 With this painting I wanted to capture the stag with the stunning mountain range behind it.

 11 Stoat

-A litter of stoat kits were born in my garden.
-In the autumn one of the males took up territory here.
+A male stoats claimed my garden as his territory.
 I trained him to climb up this stick for tit bits of food.
 I used a CCTV camera system to alert me when he arrived so I could take photographs of this unusual composition.
 I've been watching stoats in my garden for some years now and am constantly amazed by their intelligence and agility.
 I was even featured on TV after I built a maze to test their skills.

-I've got to know the stoats so well now I can now recognise individual animals in my garden by fleck markings on their face.
+I've got to know the stoats so well I could recognise individual animals by fleck markings on their face.
 It was so funny watching the youngsters experience their first winter.
-I couldn’t resist painting this young male as he bounded across the snow.
-I was inspired to paint it after being asked to come up with an idea for a mythic animal for Springwatch's behind the scenes TV show, Unsprung, and I decided on a 'Super Stoat'.
+I couldn’t resist painting this young male as he bounded across the snow

 12 Avocets